In Star Trek: Voyager, the title ship is alone and often outgunned, so sometimes they just can't do anything about the bad guys. Examples:

 A couple's daughter was kidnapped, so they adopted another little girl, dressed her in the original daughter's clothes, dyed her hair, gave her plastic surgery, implanted her with a tracking chip, all in an effort to have Replacement Goldfish that would never leave her mother's sight again.
 The end of the episode has the SVU detectives bringing the original daughter home, while the adopted daughter is promptly forgotten, still mutilated, and no one cares.

-Angel actually explains the reason he lets her go: He not only expected her to betray him precisely the way she did, his plan depended on it.
+Angel actually explains the reason he lets her go and gives her the letter of recommendation: He not only expected her to betray him precisely the way she did, his plan depended on it.

 A far worse example would be Drusilla.
 Even after killing slayer Kendra and forcibly turning Darla into a vampire again, she was never staked and is still at large as both series closed.